-With regard to ethical considerations and the safety of women taking part in the study, all women identified as experiencing an anxiety disorder through the diagnostic interview will be advised to contact their midwife or GP to discuss this further and will be made aware of standard referral pathways at the two NHS sites.
-They will also be provided with information about how to access support if required along with relevant contact details.
-A clinician will be available to be contacted at each site in the event that risk to self or others is identified during the interview.
+With regard to women who meet diagnostic criteria for a disorder in the clinical interview, or who report clinically significant symptoms in questionnaire assessments, please see section on 'Ethical issues' on pages 31-32 of this protocol.
+A named clinician will be available to be contacted at each site in the event that risk to self or others is identified during the clinical interview.
 The relevant Research Ethics Committee and Management approvals will be obtained before the study commences.